 Best practice guidelines for integrating your Combined Heat and Power (CHP) when connecting to local sites and applications.
 Integrate your Combined Heat and Power with local sites by applying these insights.

 There are a number of benefits of integrating combined heat and power (CHP) with existing site systems.
-Efficiency can be maximised by fully exploiting the waste heat from electricity generation and the payback period is determined by CHP running time and utility rates.
+Efficiency can be maximized by fully exploiting the waste heat from electricity generation and the payback period is determined by CHP running time and utility rates.
 CHP capacity must be matched to site demand to be economically viable and to deliver financial returns.

 Below, we take a look at some of the best practice guidelines you should follow when integrating your combined heat and power (CHP) with local sites and applications.

 Determine the correct size for your system

 CHP is sized to meet base-level demand - the constant demand for heat and electricity when the site is operational.
 Intermittent excess demand for heat is met by conventional boilers, while excess demand for electricity is met by power from the grid.

 To size a system accurately, the current energy profile must be calculated to determine base and peak demand levels.
 With a Building Energy Management System (BEMS), this is relatively straightforward.
 Records of heating, cooling and electricity usage over a year will indicate base and peak demand.
 Without a BEMS, utility bills are a good starting point, but half-hourly meter readings are preferable.
 Regular reading of meters will provide additional data.
 A further option is short-term monitoring – installing temporary metering to measure the data over a designated period, from which the load profiles can be estimated.